 Sweeping ariel views.
 Stylistic saturation of colors.
 Complex romantic relationships.
 Updated use of familiar music.

-Baz Luhramann’s signature moves take on yet another classic in the recent Chanel No.5 fragrance film here in its entirety.
-Ten years ago Baz ventured down this path with his leading lady from Moulin Rouge, Nicole Kidman, in his first spot for Chanel No.5.
-This time the leading lady is played by none other than Giesle Bündchen as the viewer watches her, or someone who looks like her, surf her way between monogram double C shaped waves on a ride to romance.
+Baz Luhrmann’s signature moves take on yet another classic in the recent Chanel No.5 fragrance film here in its entirety.
+Ten years ago, Baz ventured down this path with his leading lady from Moulin Rouge, Nicole Kidman, in his first spot for Chanel No.5.
+This time, the leading lady is played by none other than Gisele Bündchen as the viewer watches her, or someone who looks like her, surf her way between monogram double C shaped waves on a ride to romance.